Learning Session Videos to Help you Through the Housing Process

 - Lease Agreement

-- Applicants electronically sign the Lease Agreement in the Online Lease Portal
+- Applicants electronically sign the Lease Agreement in the Resident Portal.

 - If the applicant is under 18, the parent(s) must also sign the Lease Agreement.
 The document will be emailed to you.

 - Guaranty of Lease & approved guarantor(s)